novakov-alexey/novakov-alexey.github.io/content/adam-optimizer/index.md

 ## Update Weights using Adam

 We now have all abstraction in place as well as all parameters to implement Adam optimizer.
-In fact, first part to calculate gradient (partial derrivative) will be the same as in classic gradient descent algorithm.
+In fact, first part to calculate gradient (partial derivative) will be the same as in classic gradient descent algorithm.
 Second part will be `Adam's` own stuff:

 ```scala